Fall air travel: What to expect this Labor Day and beyond – KION546

 “And the reason for that is, I think, there are going to be fewer overall travelers on Labor Day than on Memorial Day,” he said.
 “With fewer travelers, you’re going to have less strain on the system.”

 And lower chances of a domino effect if weather or staffing are less than ideal.
-By 7 a.m.
-ET, about 500 flights had been delayed within, into or out of the US, according FlightAware.
+By 10 a.m.
+ET, about 800 flights had been delayed within, into or out of the US, according FlightAware.
 This summer, thousands of delays per day have been standard.
+About 100 flights had been canceled by 10 a.m.

 ‘Optimal’ travel heading into fall